 How is RDEC calculated?

-RDEC is calculated as a percentage of your qualifying R&D expenditure (currently 11% for expenditure incurred on or after 1 April 2015).
+RDEC is calculated as a percentage of your qualifying R&D expenditure (12% for expenditure incurred on or after 1 January 2018).
 This amount can then be offset against your corporation tax liability in the period.
 After this, there are various caps and offsets which are applied before a cash amount can be claimed.

 How much can I claim?